ThiwankaSD/petstore/README.md

 > **_NOTE:_**  Quarkus now ships with a Dev UI, which is available in dev mode only at http://localhost:8080/q/dev/.

-## Creating a native executable
+## Creating a native executable using GraalVM

+Native Image combine your jar code(classes), libraries, dependencies, runtime libraries compact together which provide platform independence to the application.
+So it a standalone executable file.

 Mind having GRAALVM_HOME set to your Mandrel or GraalVM installation.

-You can create a native executable using:
+You can create a native executable using the following code snippet:

     ./gradlew build -Dquarkus.package.type=native

-Or, if you don't have [Mandrel](https://github.com/graalvm/mandrel/releases/) or [GraalVM](https://github.com/graalvm/graalvm-ce-builds/releases) installed, you can run the native executable build in a container using:
+Or, if you don't have [Mandrel](https://github.com/graalvm/mandrel/releases/) or [GraalVM](https://github.com/graalvm/graalvm-ce-builds/releases) installed locally, you can run the native executable build in a container using:

     ./gradlew build -Dquarkus.package.type=native -Dquarkus.native.container-build=true